Chinwe Duru scores a career-high 18 points as Tulane improves to 4-0 on the year

 While the postseason streak was snapped in 2004, Stockton reloaded her team for success with the addition of four freshmen to an already young-but-talented squad that did not feature a senior on the active roster for the 2005-06 season.
 As the Tulane student-body began to move-in process for the school year, however, the Tulane community, the New Orleans area and the Gulf Coast region was rocked to its core as Hurricane Katrina made landfall on Aug.
 29, 2005, and the subsequent floodwaters consumed the area.

-Relocated to Lubbock, Texas, and the campus of Texas Tech University for the semester, Stockton's leadership and ability to keep her student-athletes focused on the task at hand, the Green Wave finished what has become known as the "Katrina Season" 15-12 and spark a run of six-straight winning seasons that remains alive entering the upcoming 2011-12 campaign.
+Relocated to Lubbock, Texas, and the campus of Texas Tech University for the semester, Stockton's leadership and ability to keep her student-athletes focused on the task at hand, the Green Wave finished what has become known as the "Katrina Season" 15-12 and spark a run of seven-straight winning seasons that remains alive entering the upcoming 2012-13 campaign.

 The following year, Stockton's troops went 26-7, won the C-USA regular-season title with a 13-3 league mark and returned to the postseason for the first time since 2003 as Tulane advanced to the second round of the 2007 WNIT.
 Three years later, the Green Wave won another C-USA regular-season crown with a 12-4 conference record, finished the year 26-7 overall and returned to the NCAA Tournament.
-In each of the last two seasons, Stockton guided the Green Wave to 23-11 overall record, advanced to the C-USA Championship games and a trip to the second round of the 2011 and 2012 WNIT.
+In each of the next two seasons, Stockton guided the Green Wave to 23-11 overall record, advanced to the C-USA Championship games and a trip to the second round of the 2011 and 2012 WNIT.
 Last season, the Green Wave finished 24-9 and accomplished a program first by advanced to the round of 16 in the 2013 WNIT.